• Email

 Vegan Potato Cakes stuffed with Mushrooms

 Vegan Potato Cakes stuffed with Mushrooms – Delicious way to use leftover mashed potatoes.
-Potato cakes are perfect for summer, fall or winter lunch.
 Use different herbs to change the flavour.
 It’s a delicious savoury vegan meal that even meat-eaters will love!

 Three golden Vegan Potato Cakes stuffed with Mushrooms are on a cutting board.
 A bowl with mushroom stuffing is visible in the background